Dachshund health problems

 • Bad smelling breath.

-If you notice any problem with the oral health of your pet, you should consult your veterinarian.
+If you notice any problem with the oral health of your pet, you should consult your vet.

 To prevent issues with your Dachshund’s teeth, it’s important to consider professional cleaning by the vet followed by home care, consisting of regular brushing and proper diet habits.